librosa/librosa/docs/multichannel.rst

 signal, which is proportional to length; the first dimension corresponds to the number of frequencies (or more generally, features) measured at each frame.

-When working with multi-channel signals, the monaural down-mixing step can be skipped by specifying ``mono=False``, as in the following:
+When working with multi-channel signals, we may choose to skip the default down-mixing step by specifying ``mono=False`` in the call to ``librosa.load``, as in the following:

 .. code-block:: python